-These numbers can be harder to keep track of, especially if you don’t yet have a budget to stick with.
-First get down on paper all of your fixed expenses.
-Those will include your current rent, deposits and fees or what your target apartment will cost you.
-Be sure to have on hand all current monthly loan payments, including car loan and credit cards and totals for child care, health insurance (if not deducted from salary) membership dues, phone, internet and cable service.
-Create a fixed number for things like savings, clothing purchases, charitable donations and money to help other family members.
+These numbers can be harder to keep track of, especially if you don't yet have a budget.
+First, get down on paper all of your fixed expenses.
+Those will include your current rent, deposits, and fees.
+Be sure to have on hand all current monthly loan payments, including car loan and credit cards and totals for child care, health insurance (if not deducted from salary), membership dues, phone, internet, and cable service.
+Determine a fixed number for things like savings, clothing purchases, charitable donations, and money to help other family members.

-For variable expenses, gather invoices and receipts of your medical, dental, utility, food, gasoline, car repair and entertainment expenses from the last 12 months.
+For variable expenses, gather invoices and receipts of your medical, dental, utility, food, gasoline, car repair, and entertainment expenses from the last 12 months.
 (If you bank online, you can check expenses through your online account.)
 This will give you an average of your monthly expenditures.
 You will also need records of annual or semi-annual payments such as car insurance and taxes.
-Be sure to set aside an estimate of what an emergency car repair, ER visit or last-minute plane ticket might cost you as well.
-The goal is to calculate a budget that’s as accurate as possible.
+Be sure to set aside an estimate of what an emergency car repair, ER visit or last-minute plane ticket might cost as well.
+The goal is to calculate a budget that's as accurate as possible.

-Once you’ve got a total for income and expenses, subtract the latter from the former.
+Once you've got a total for income and expenses, subtract the latter from the former.
 Ideally, you want to come out with a 10 percent margin in your favor.
-If your income and outflow numbers are too close, go through your expenses and figure out where you can cut.
-Shopping for cheaper utilities, insurance, cable, credit card rates and phone plans is a great place to start.
+If your income and expense numbers are too close, go through your expenses and figure out where you can cut.
+Shopping for cheaper utilities, insurance, cable, credit card rates, and phone plans is a great place to start.

 Once you have a rent range in mind, start apartment hunting and see what's out there in terms of neighborhood, space, and amenities.
 Perhaps you'll discover your wants and your finances are in sync with each other.